CoScale/docs/_docs_agent/plugins/oracle.md

 ## How it works

-CouchDB CoScale plugin lets you inspect how Oracle performs.
+The CoScale Oracle plugin lets you inspect how Oracle performs.
 The plugin collects metrics like performance statistics, connections, query performance and throughput.
 This plugins uses the Oracle API.

 **The supported versions of Oracle are 11g and 11g.2, please contact support for other versions.**